Zi-ang-Cao/zi-ang-cao.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+This is a fork of the source code to Jon Barron's public academic website: https://jonbarron.info/.
+I also borrowed some design elements from Mengdi Xu's website: https://mxu34.github.io/.
+I am grateful to both Jon and Mengdi Xu or sharing their code and design.